Chef Peter Cumming admits Lynda Brown dinner party murder

 Cumming told police that Ms Brown, who was 5ft 3in tall and weighed eight and a half stones (54kg), had not attacked him.

-Advocate depute Andrew Miller, prosecuting, said that a post-mortem examination revealed she had been stabbed four times in the back.999 call
+Advocate depute Andrew Miller, prosecuting, said that a post-mortem examination revealed she had been stabbed four times in the back.

 The fatal wound went through Ms Brown's neck severing an artery and causing massive blood loss.